Agent Skills: Windows Protocols Corpus Navigator

 • For straightforward facts, concise section references are enough.

-• If two specs disagree, report both and identify likely version/context scope.
+• If two specs disagree, report both and identify likely version or context scope.

-• Never present inferred behavior as normative requirement text.
+• State uncertainty explicitly, and never present inferred behavior as normative requirement text.